Faizul-Bitto/learn-GoLang/15. pass by value or reference/a. pass by value/README.md

 - Learn about [pass by reference](../b.%20pass%20by%20reference/) to modify original data
 - Explore [pointers](../../14.%20pointer/) for efficient memory usage
-- Study [slices](../../16.%20slices/) which behave differently than arrays
+- Review [arrays](../../13.%20array/) to understand the relationship
 - Understand [function parameters](../../09.%20parameters%20and%20arguments/) in depth
+- Study [structs](../../12.%20struct/) and how they're passed to functions